-In a world in which women are increasingly influential in cultural, social, political, and economic environments, Women's Studies provides the opportunity to become aware of and to investigate the macro and micro processes in these global changes.
-Students will gain skills in analytical and critical thinking in studying the role of gender from diverse academic perspectives, such as literature, religion, economics, communications, sociology, psychology, history, sports, criminology, and more.
-The learning experience focuses on engaged, active, and service learning, and internships are available.
-Faculty members from a number of academic departments support and teach in the Women's Studies program.
-A minor in Women's Studies will complement almost any major field of study, enhancing leadership skills of its students by heightening their awareness and knowledge of gender issues.
+The Women and Gender Studies minor provides an interdisciplinary framework for exploring the role of women throughout history and the ways in which gender influences cultural, social, political, and economic relations.
+Students will gain skills in analytical and critical thinking through the study of gender from diverse academic perspectives, such as literature, religion, economics, communication, sociology, psychology, and criminology.
+Faculty members from a number of academic departments support and teach in the Women and Gender Studies program.
+A minor in Women and Gender Studies will complement almost any major field of study.
+Students who complete the minor will enhance their problem-solving, leadership, and communication skills.

-Women's Studies Minor Requirements
+Women and Gender Studies Minor Requirements